 PERSONAL STATEMENT 500-800 Words

 This past year I have enjoyed working as an Associate Director of Admissions and Admissions Counselor through the Kelley School of Business.
 I have worked with students across a variety of backgrounds to help them find their place at Kelley.
 My desire for growth in this area led me to initially look at a Higher Education degree as a logical next step.
 While that is a great option, it just didn’t pique my interest in the way I would have hoped.
-As I was browsing potential degree paths offered at Indiana University, I found information about the International and Comparative Education program and was quickly drawn into the global focus of the curriculum.
-I’m also very excited about the option for specialization within the program, as that can provide an opportunity to tailor to my specific interests and career goals.
-After researching this program, I am really excited about the prospects ahead of me and look forward to expanding my perspective with the International and Comparative Education program.
+As I was browsing potential degree paths offered at Indiana University, I found information about the International and Comparative Education program and was drawn to the global focus of the curriculum.
+I’m very interested in the option for specialization within the program as that can provide an opportunity to tailor to my specific interests and career goals.
+After researching this program, I am excited about the prospects ahead of me and look forward to expanding my perspective with the International and Comparative Education program.

-My interests have always been drawn towards an international perspective, which began with a very early fascination with Japan and the Japanese language.
-When it was time for me to choose a foreign language to study in high school, I was thrilled to hear my school offered Japanese and that quickly became a favorite class throughout my four years.
+My interests have always involved an international perspective, which began with an early fascination with Japan and the Japanese language.
+When it was time for me to study a foreign language in high school, I was thrilled to hear my school offered Japanese and it quickly became a favorite class.
 At Indiana University, I continued my language and culture study by pursuing a major in East Asian Languages and Cultures.
 During my studies, I also explored some Linguistics courses.
 This approach to language study introduced me to a more science-based path for learning about world cultures.
-I really enjoyed this area of study and by the time I added Linguistics as a second major I was already almost halfway through the degree requirements.
+I greatly enjoyed this area of study and by the time I added Linguistics as a second major I was nearly halfway through the degree requirements.

-After university, I taught English in Japan for a year through Interac experiencing the culture first-hand and on my own.
-I saw how their school system varied from my own schooling in the US.
-Through that program, I taught approximately 500 students weekly at two different high schools.
+After university, I taught English in Japan for a year through Interac, and experienced the Japanese culture first-hand and on my own.
+I saw how their school systems vary from my own schooling in the US.
+Through that program, I taught approximately 500 students weekly between two different high schools.
 One of my best memories was when I was asked to help a student, Sumire, prepare for her speech contest.
 She had some vocabulary that was giving her trouble as a native Japanese speaker, such as “girl” and “world”.
 I was able to put my Linguistics skills to use and break down these words to simpler sounds—even drawing a diagram to illustrate how the “r” and “l” in these words are formed differently in the mouth.
 It was exciting to work with Sumire on these skills and see her growth.
-I attended her speech competition at a local university and, while she didn’t win, I told her I was proud of her achievement.
+I attended her speech competition at a local university and, while she didn’t win, I was immensely proud of her improvement.